teejayen/carboncustodians-website/pages/disaster-recovery.md

         <li>Reduced soil erosion by 40-60% on slopes and fire-affected areas</li>
         <li>Improved water infiltration by 30-50% in compacted and hydrophobic soils</li>
         <li>Enhanced revegetation success rates by 25-45% in challenging conditions</li>
-        <li>Immobilized heavy metals and certain contaminants by 50-90% in flood-affected soils</li>
+        <li>Immobilised heavy metals and certain contaminants by 50-90% in flood-affected soils</li>
         <li>Created carbon-negative outcomes from disaster materials that would otherwise release additional greenhouse gases</li>
       </ul>
       <p>Source: Journal of Environmental Restoration, 2023</p>